Tyler-Davenport/django-rest-api-assessment/documentation/issue-tickets/List-Songs.md

-# Retrieve a list of all songs
+# Retrieve a list of all songs CHECK

 ## Description
 This ticket requests the implementation of a route that retrieves a list of all songs.